aI-area/HAMD-NET/README.md

 ## Experiment List

-> The follwoing are the fundamental experiments of our proposed model, HAMD-NET.
+The follwoing are the fundamental experiments of our proposed model, HAMD-NET.

-- xyz
+> Spatial and Spectral Overlaps in Neurological Disorders
+> Spectral Complexity in Multi-Disease EEG Signals
+> Functional Connectivity and Biomarker Validation
+> Classification Performance
+> Model Interpretability through Spatial and Temporal Attention
+> Ablation Models

 ## Citation